Now open – New Acute Service

-Priory Hospital Norwich provides care for adults aged 18 years and over who have an acute mental health illness and require timely intervention for assessment and treatment, in order to alleviate symptoms allowing them to return home as soon as possible.
+Priory Hospital Norwich provides care for males and females aged 18 years and over who have an acute mental health illness and require timely intervention for assessment and treatment, in order to alleviate symptoms, allowing them to return home as soon as possible.
 The service helps to meet the increasing demand for acute hospital beds across Norfolk.

 Norwich Hospital benefits from its close proximity to the City of Norwich and the local town centre of Attleborough.
-The site has easy access to occupational and leisure activities in the nearby countryside and coast, and is set in a secluded hospital with tranquil outside space for patients to relax and recover.
+The site has easy access to occupational and leisure activities in the nearby countryside and coastal area, and is set in secluded, tranquil grounds for patients to relax and recover.

 Adult Acute Service overview

-Our service is designed to accept NHS overspill emergency admissions any time of the day or night.
+Our services are designed to accept NHS overspill emergency admissions any time of the day or night.
 This allows us to respond rapidly in times of crisis, for those with the highest levels of acuity.

 - 24/7 care means referral decisions can be made within 30 minutes, with admission agreed within an hour